Last updated: October 30, 2024

 • Possessions in your home

-• Additional structures on your property, such as sheds or detached garages
+• Additional structures on your property, such as sheds and detached garages

 Be sure to get a homeowners policy that includes liability coverage.
-This is intended to protect you against financial ruin if someone is hurt on your property and sues you.
-This policy may also cover the cost of medical payments for someone injured on your property without requiring a lawsuit.
+This may protect you against financial ruin if someone is hurt on your property and sues you.
+Liability coverage might also cover the cost of medical payments for someone injured on your property.

 Homeowners insurance policies do not generally cover damage caused by flooding.